European Union Capacity Building Mission in Mali: Coordination with Malian and international partners

 In order to achieve its objectives, the Mission works closely with the Malian authorities and coordinates its activities with the Delegation of the European Union and other international partners.
 These include United Nations agencies, funds and programs present in Mali, as well as international organisations and non-governmental organisations.
 This coordination aims to ensure an integrated and coherent approach to security sector development, thereby contributing to the strengthening of Mali's stability, security and development.

-The Mission has administrative responsibility for the Regional Advisory and Coordination Cell (RACC), based in Mauritania, which deploys EU experts in Burkina Faso, Chad, Mali, Mauritania and Niger.

 Organisation

+Since 13 May 2026 Eugene Van Kemenade serves as the Head of Mission.He is from the Netherlands.

-Since 11 April 2023, the Head of Mission is a Danish diplomat, Peter Grabow Kolding.
+From 11 April 2023 to 10 April 2026, the Head of Mission is a Danish diplomat, Peter Grabow Kolding.

 From 15 January 2021 to 31 January 2023, the Head of Mission was Commissaire Général de Police Hervé Flahaut.

 From 1 October 2017 to 31 December 2020, the Head of Mission was French Gendarmerie Officer Philippe Rio.

 The first Head of Mission was the German diplomat Albrecht Conze.